Organizacion de Narcotraficantes Unidos

 The Organizacion de Narcotraficantes Unidos (ONU, or La ONU) (in English: United Drug Traffickers), is a Puerto Rican criminal organization based in Bayamón, Puerto Rico.
 It is an organization dedicated to drug dealing and unifying various well-known dealers under one umbrella group.
-Established in 1995, by 2009, when 37 members of the organization were arrested, it had become the most powerful drug trafficking organizations in Puerto Rico.
-US$100 million was forfeited during the siege by the Bayamón Task Force and other authorities.
+Established in 1995, by 2009, when 37 members of the organization were arrested, it had become the most powerful drug trafficking organizations in Puerto Rico. $100 million dollars were forfeited during the siege by the Bayamón Task Force and other authorities.
 It began with the purposes of unifying criminal elements but often ended in turf wars and revenge killings.

 History

 Copying the way the United Nations is named which is Organizacion de Naciones Unidas in Spanish, and commonly abbreviated to "ONU", the group calls itself Organizacion de Narcotraficantes Unidos (ONU) and (in English: United Narcotraffickers Organization).

 The criminal organization was originally formed by José "Coquito" López Rosario, also known as "Coco Blin Blin" (a reference to his Blin Blin music).
 From there Angel Ayala Vazquez (known as "Angelo Millones", "El Negro" and "El Buster") and "Pito Paz" had joined.
 Their idea was for all drug traffickers to stop their turf wars and work together, with a set of rules and regulations, in order to form a powerful empire that could not be overthrown by the Puerto Rico Police.